rlipsc/polymorph/README.md

 | `addedCallback` | Call a procedure when a new row is added to the system |
 | `removedCallback` | Call a procedure when a row is removed from the system |

-### Mutating entities within inline system events
+## Mutating entities within events

-Inline events are expanded by the compiler and can therefore create cycles at compile time.
-For example, if your `added` event for a system adds a component that directly or indirectly ends up triggering the original `added` event again, code generation would get stuck in a cycle.
+Events are allowed to add or remove components from their host/calling entity, as long as they don't invalidate other registered events.

+In other words, event execution is **immutable**: once a state change occurs, such as adding a component, all the events associated with that state change *must* be allowed to execute.

+As long as this condition is respected, events are allowed to freely mutate entities.

+This means, for example, events are free to remove the component being added within an `onAdd` event, as long as, say, an `onAddCallback` event isn't registered for the same component.

+Polymorph guards against these conflict conditions at compile time:

+1. Removing components that invalidate a future event from the same state change (as above).
+2. Event cycles, even if called indirectly through other events.
+3. Deleting the host/caller entity.
+4. Recursive events, for example an `onAdd` that removes a component, coupled with an `onRemove` event that adds the same component.

-Polymorph guards against event cycles at compile time and will fail with an error message when events of the same type invoke the same system more than once.
-However this is limited to code expansion, not semantic analysis.
-It cannot determine conditional event triggers, for example.
+However this analysis is currently limited to code expansion, not semantic analysis.
+This means it cannot determine conditional event triggers, for example.

-This caveat only applies to inline system events `added` and `removed`.
-Callback events such as `addedCallback` and `removedCallback` do not require expansion in this way, and so offer the benefits of manipulating entities without the potential for compile time cycles.

-It's worth being aware of how events affect a design, particularly if your systems are being used by other developers who may use their own events which could be triggered along with, or inside, your event code.
+Events are a powerful feature, and it's worth being aware of how they affect a design, particularly if your systems are being used by other developers who may use their own events which could be triggered along with, or inside, your event code.

+You can see the flow of event expansion by compiling with the `-d:ecsLogDetails` switch.

 ## Change events